VicDubose/Smart-Home-Infrastructure/03-RDP-VM-Infrastructure/README.md

 - No port forwarding or public exposure
 - All services (Cockpit, Jellyfin, EVE-NG, RDP) are **VPN-only**
-- Devices behave as if they are on the local LAN when connected
+- Devices behave as if they are on the local LAN when connected (full Layer 3 access to internal resources)
 - Seamless integration with mobile devices (iPad / iPhone)

 This model ensures: